pinouchon/pinouchon.github.io/_posts/2016-02-01-AGI-what-is-missing.markdown

 cells found in V1 in the visual neocortex).
 You feed in some sensory input, and you get a nice high-level description of what's there, as a hidden layer activation pattern.

-I think that deep learning techniques at least get us somewhere, I would go so far as say that it solves perception.
+I think that deep learning techniques at least get us somewhere, I would go so far as to say that it solves perception.
 All we have to do now is fit that into a bigger framework of what intelligence is.

 #### Little deep-learning tangent